Classification of Law

 eSignature Legality Summary

-Under Japanese law, a written signature is not necessarily required for a valid contract unless the contract is subject to specific statutory form requirements (such as large-scale construction work).
-As a general legal principle (although not expressly stipulated under Japanese legal codes), and subject to certain limited exceptions as noted below, contracts are valid if parties reach an agreement, whether they agree verbally, electronically, or in a physical (e.g. paper) document.
+Under Japanese law, a written signature is not necessarily required for a valid contract unless the contract is subject to specific statutory form requirements.
+As a general legal principle (although not expressly stipulated under Japanese legal codes), and subject to certain limited exceptions as noted below, contracts are valid if parties reach an agreement, whether they agree verbally, electronically, or in a physical document (e.g. paper) .
 The Japan E-signature Law recognizes electronic signatures as a method of entering into agreements, including conditions for the presumption of legal authenticity.
 To prove a valid contract, parties sometimes have to present evidence in court.
 In general, Japanese courts have broad discretion in admitting and evaluating evidence.
 Leading digital transaction management solutions may be able to provide electronic records that are admissible in evidence, to help support the existence, authenticity and valid acceptance of a contract.

-Use cases where an SES is typically appropriate include:
+Use cases where an Electronic Signature is typically appropriate include:

 - certain HR documents, such as benefits paperwork and other new employee onboarding processes